w3f/polkadot-wiki/docs/learn-faq.md

 Yes, since Polkadot is built with Substrate.
 Substrate uses a networking protocol that is based on libp2p (specifically the Rust libp2p library).
 However, Substrate uses a mix of standard libp2p protocols and protocols that are homegrown and not official libp2p standards.
-Of the standards protocols, these which are shared with other implementations of libp2p such as IPFS, are connection-checking (ping), asking for information on a peer (identity), and Kademlia random walks (kad).
+Of the standards protocols, those which are shared with other implementations of libp2p such as IPFS, are connection-checking (ping), asking for information on a peer (identity), and Kademlia random walks (kad).